- How can I make the most out of my internship?

 What if I have a disability?

-If you have a disability that will need accommodation, when you disclose that need is up to you.
 If it is an obvious physical disability, it is best to address it immediately.
 If accommodations are not needed for the interview, but you know the interviewer will be wondering how you will be able to accomplish the challenges of the position, it is best to respond to what may be an unasked question in a straight-forward and friendly manner.
 That will help the entire interview be more comfortable and personal, and will more likely open the employer to a positive consideration for your success in the job.
-If you have questions about how and/or when to disclose an "invisible" disability, please feel welcome to come to the Academic Internship Office in Ramstad 112 or the Disabilities Support Services, Ramstad 106 for guidance.
+If you have questions about how and/or when to disclose an "invisible" disability, please feel welcome to come to our office or contact Disabilities Support Services for guidance.

-What if I feel I am being treated badly at my internship?
+I am being treated badly at my internship!
+What do I do?

 If you are uncomfortable in your position, let someone know.
 You should visit with your supervisor first unless it is your supervisor who is causing your discomfort and you are "afraid" to approach them.
 Let your faculty sponsor or the Academic Internship Office know as soon as possible.
 We will guide you or step in to help address the situation.
 The most important thing is to let someone know what's happening.

-What if I am hurt at my internship?
+What if I was hurt at my internship?

 A.Back to Top